arangodb/docs/3.10/aql/functions-string.md

 `SHA512(text) → hash`

-Calculate the SHA512 checksum for `text` and returns it in a hexadecimal string representation.
+Calculate the SHA512 checksum for `text` and return it in a hexadecimal string representation.

 - **text** (string): a string